 Well, I’m pregnant again!

-With Aiden only just having turned 1 in July, lots of people are asking me if this pregnancy was planned.
+With my first son only just having turned 1 in July, lots of people are asking me if this pregnancy was planned.
 So nosey.

 I get it though.
 To have kids this close together has to be an accident right?
 Well, actually no. I wanted another baby.

 I have had people tell me to my face that I’m essentially crazy.
 HA!
 If only they knew…